Radwan-Albahrani/Java-OOP-Project/OOP 2/README.md

 - Make a server connection with the following credentials:
   - Hostname: localhost
   - Port: 3306
-  - Username: root
+  - Username: doesn't matter
-  - Password: root
+  - Password: doesn't matter
 - Go to src/main/resources/Database and open the file called "create_database.sql"
 - Copy the contents of the file
 - Open a new query tab in MySQL Workbench